Residents can subscribe to our garden waste service with collections every two weeks. The service is charged but optional - you don't need to sign up.

 We may issue a fixed penalty notice if you persistently ignore the rules around bin waste and it causes a nuisance, or, it is likely to have a negative impact on our services.
 We would do this in line with our enforcement and waste policies and is a last resort.

-There will be a two week break over the Christmas and New Year period.
-But there is enough green waste generated in the winter to provide the service for most of the year and we can remove Christmas trees after this break.
+There is a two week break over the Christmas and New Year period.
+We can remove Christmas trees after this break.